Naskigo/utor-scs-project-1/README.md

 curl -o /etc/ansible/files/metricbeat-config.yml https://github.com/Naskigo/utor-virt-cyber-project-1/blob/4a09a7a796c0dce481bd0f3612895d6782712ef6/Ansible/metricbeat-config.yml
 ```

-- Next you need to specify in the ansible container hosts file a different host name containing the DVWA servers IP addresses.
+- Next you need to specify in the ansible container hosts file a different host group name [webservers] with the DVWA servers IP addresses to be referenced in the Ansible playbooks to target the correct machines.

 ```
 nano /etc/ansible/hosts